Action #998

 a good name?

-#11 Updated by Mayer Michael almost 11 years ago
+#11 Updated by Mayer Michael about 11 years ago

 Agreed.
 The effective area is should be named GCTAAeffCube